EakyRtk/simple-godot-ui-demo/README.md

 **This is the source file for my blog post.
 You can find more details in my blog or in the excalidraw file**
 ### Demo is built with Godot 4.4 dev7 (I used export tooltip buttons)
+- F1 to toggle DEBUG UI
+- ESC to get removed from the existence

 ## You will learn how to do this: